-The main focus of The Ingram Collection is on the art movements which developed in them early and middle decades of the 20th Century, art which responded to the influence of the two world wars, and art which challenged the usual and the regular.
+The main focus of The Ingram Collection is on the art movements which developed in the early and middle decades of the 20th Century - art which responded to the influence of the two world wars, and art which challenged the usual and the regular.
 It features a broad base of artists with particularly strong groups of works by William Roberts, Edward Burra, Keith Vaughan, John Tunnard, John Craxton and Richard Eurich.
-The sculpture holdings are significant, featuring works by artists such as, amongst others, Elisabeth Frink, Barbara Hepworth, Robert Adams, Kenneth Armitage, Reg Butler, Lynn Chadwick, Geoffrey Clarke, Robert Clatworthy, Sir Jacob Epstein, Eric Gill, Bernard Meadows, Eduardo Paolozzi, William Turnbull and Leon Underwood.
+The sculpture holdings are significant, featuring works by artists such as Elisabeth Frink, Barbara Hepworth, Robert Adams, Kenneth Armitage, Reg Butler, Lynn Chadwick, Geoffrey Clarke, Robert Clatworthy, Sir Jacob Epstein, Eric Gill, Bernard Meadows, Eduardo Paolozzi, William Turnbull and Leon Underwood.

 Find out more about the collection